 But even in a cached content realm, Global Eagle has “the content licenses and are content owners” and can mimic OTT offerings if collaboration takes place, he says.
 “So we definitely see opportunities to deliver digital content through the seatback.”
 As such, the firm is already “warning the supply chain on the IFE side” to prepare.

-the music rights dispute; was grossly delayed in submitting its earnings filings to the SEC resulting in the threat of a NASDAQ de-listing; saw its share price plummet; and faced harsh scrutiny from tech-savvy Southwest passengers on social media, before bolstering satellite capacity to improve the service.
+Global Eagle says it holds roughly a 60-65% share of the airline content servicing market.
+It’s a nice anchor for a firm that has faced a series of challenges in recent years – it lost a couple of high-profile content customers after the music rights dispute; was grossly delayed in submitting its earnings filings to the SEC resulting in the threat of a NASDAQ de-listing; saw its share price plummet; and faced harsh scrutiny from tech-savvy Southwest passengers on social media, before bolstering satellite capacity to improve the service.
 But with the Searchlight investment, and new management structure in place, Global Eagle is optimistic that the worst is behind it.

 Leddy, who was appointed CEO of Global Eagle a year ago, came on board “to evaluate and drive a strategic direction for the company”, he tells RGN.
 “That has been my sole goal over the last year – putting Josh [Marks] in the right position, Per [Norén] and many others.”